Donders-Institute/bidscoin/docs/troubleshooting.rst

 Could not load the Qt platform plugin "xcb"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This error message may occur on certain Linux platforms when opening the bidseditor.
-This is an `installation <installation.html#bidscoin-installation>`__ issue that may occur if you have installed a ``+qt5`` build of BIDScoin (e.g. because your system does not support Qt6).
+This is an `installation <installation.html#bidscoin-installation>`__ issue that may occur if you have installed the ``+qt5`` build of BIDScoin (e.g. because your system does not support Qt6).
 Sometimes this error can be solved by downgrading your PyQt5 library, e.g. by running ``pip install --upgrade pyqt5==5.14`` in your terminal environment.
-Another solution might be to use your Linux package manager to install PyQt5, e.g. like this: ``apt-get install python3-pyqt5 python3-pyqt5.qtx11extras``
+Another solution might be to use your Linux package manager to install PyQt5, e.g. like this: ``apt install python3-pyqt5 python3-pyqt5.qtx11extras``

 ImportError: libEGL.so.1: cannot open shared object file: No such file or directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^